 Another scandal forced the couple into exile again in 1916, following malicious rumours that Beatrice and King Alfonso XIII were having an affair.
 This exile lasted eight years and their return to Spain was cut short by the proclamation of the Second Spanish Republic in 1931 and the civil war which followed.
 During the Spanish Civil War, Beatrice and Alfonso moved to England; sadly her middle son Infante Alfonso was killed fighting against the Republican forces.

 Following the victory of General Franco, Infanta Beatrice and her family were allowed to return to Spain and settled at an estate in El Botánico in Sanlúcar de Barrameda.
 Beatrice died here on July 13th, 1966, and her remains are buried at the Convento de Padres Capuchinos in Sanlúcar de Barrameda.
-Her husband Infante Alfonso outlived her by nine years, dying in August 1975 aged 88.Filed under British Royals, German Royals, Historical Royals, Spanish Royals
+Her husband Infante Alfonso outlived her by nine years, dying in August 1975 aged 88.Filed under Germany, Historical Royals, Spain, The United Kingdom

 Tagged Anniversary, Beatrice of Saxe-Coburg and Gotha, Biography, Death, House of Saxe-Coburg and Gotha.